 This is where the superhero of the day steps in.
 Now, how does encoding the information a black hole has swallowed onto a hologram sound like to you?

 To solve this paradox, physicists Leonard Susskind and Gerard’t Hooft made a daring and controversial proposal that the information thought to be swallowed by a black hole was never actually ingested into the deep abyss of the black hole.
 Instead, the 3D information has been ENCODED onto the black hole’s 2D event horizon.
 And it is there to stay, forever.
 Information in this way would be preserved on the surface of a black hole.

-This means that nothing is objectively real after all, in a sense.
+This means that nothing is objectively and physically real after all, in a sense.
 Our brains fool us into thinking reality is, well, real.
 But truthfully, that is just our brain’s only option to make sense of the world around us.
 This implies that reality is nothing but an illusion projected by our brains.

 In addition to this claim, say we add exactly 1 bit of information to a black hole.
 The black hole will grow EXACTLY by one square Planck unit.
 It is known that the information content of a black hole is directly proportional to the surface area of a black hole and NOT it’s volume, surprisingly, which is very strange and odd as information is 3D and should rightfully be “eaten” by the black hole, right?